spideylinux/image-centos/README.md

 # Packet CentOS Image

-This repository contains Packer.io templates for building CentOS that we provision at Packet. **This is currently a work in progress!**
+This repository contains Packer.io templates for building CentOS that we provision at Packet. **This is currently a work in progress!
+Not all options are available publicly at this time.**

 ### Supported CentOS versions
 - CentOS 7